Shop Local: The Best Instant Coffee in Calgary

 Hasty Coffee Company

-Okay, so Hasty isn’t in Calgary – they’re based out of High River but they do things a little differently.
-They solely specialize in instant coffee.
-Partnering with local roasters, Hasty transforms premium small batch beans into phenomenal instant coffee (some are on this list!)
+Okay, so Hasty isn’t in Calgary – they’re based out of High River – but they take orders online and do delivery, so no worries there!
+Even though they’re out of Calgary, I thought they deserved a mention on this list because they solely specialize in instant coffee.
+Partnering with local Calgary roasters, Hasty transforms premium small batch beans into phenomenal instant coffee (some are on this list!)

 Monogram